Deploy Datawiza Access Proxy with a Web App using Kubernetes

 These values will later be used to set up our Application

 in the Datawiza Cloud Management Console (DCMC).
-Please follow IdP Configuration Guide: Microsoft Azure AD on how to obtain those keys/values.
+Please follow IdP Configuration Guide: Microsoft Entra ID on how to obtain those keys/values.

 Note: When configuring your application, you will have to skip Step 7